bobinimKe/MiniCPM-V/AndroidUpdate.txt

-Fullscreen Scrolling - Hide the top bar when scrolling down
+Lock Bars - Lock the top and buttom bar into place while scrolling